The Beauty of Bathsheba: Discovering the Charms of Barbados

 The local tourist board counts more than 80 beaches.
 Since I’d rather slide my feet into the silica than start a checklist, who am I to quibble?

-For beach connoisseurs, a Caribbean visitor can hardly find more a dramatic setting than Crane Beach.
+For beach connoisseurs, a Caribbean visitor can hardly find a more dramatic setting than Crane Beach.
 It was here that one of the island’s original hotels opened, in 1887, and today The Crane continues to offer windswept views from its clifftop perch overlooking one of Barbados finest beaches.

 In addition to the spectacular Crane, other beaches worth discovering include nearby Bottom Bay, which is undeveloped, and you might have the shoreline all to yourself.
 Silver Sands, also on the island’s south coast, is great for watching kite surfers.
 The island’s east coast is generally too rough for swimming, but places like Bathsheba and Cattlewash are good for strolling and beachcombing.